ALLM4ADD: Unlocking the Capabilities of Audio Large Language Models for Audio Deepfake Detection: Experiments

 \subsection{Experimental Results}

 To demonstrate the superiority of our ALLM-based fake audio detection method, we compare it with extensive baselines detailed in Sec. \ref{baseline description}.
 The models are trained on $ASV@full$, $ASV@1/4$, $ASV@1/8$, and $ASV@1/16$, and are evaluated on the ASVspoof2019 evaluation set.
-The experimental results are presented in Table \ref{tab:model-performance}.
 From Table \ref{tab:model-performance}, we can draw the following observations:

-\begin{itemize}[leftmargin=*] \item Our $\mathcal{A}LLM4ADD$ can achieve excellent results in ADD task.
-When trained on $ASV@full$, $\mathcal{A}LLM4ADD^\triangle$ achieves an EER of 0.41\%, surpassing the best performances of end-to-end and conventional pipeline baselines, which are 0.83\% and 1.94\%, respectively.
-Furthermore, $\mathcal{A}LLM4ADD$ maintains strong performance when data is scarce.
-Specifically, under the $ASV@1/16$ setting, $\mathcal{A}LLM4ADD^\triangle$ still achieves an EER of 2.45\% and an accuracy of 98.52\%.
-These results demonstrate the superiority of our $\mathcal{A}LLM4ADD$ for the ADD task. \item As the training data decreases from $ASV@full$ to $ASV@1/16$, the performance drop of $\mathcal{A}LLM4ADD$ is more moderate compared to that observed with end-to-end and conventional pipeline baselines.
-For example, $\mathcal{A}LLM4ADD^\star$ observes an EER increase from 1.30\% to 3.13\%, and $\mathcal{A}LLM4ADD^\triangle$ from 0.41\% to 2.45\%, whereas the AASIST model suffers a substantial increase in EER from 0.83\% to 5.54\%.
+\begin{itemize}[leftmargin=*] \item Our ALLM4ADD can achieve excellent results in ADD task.
+When trained on $ASV@full$, $ALLM4ADD^\triangle$ achieves an EER of 0.41\%, surpassing the best performances of end-to-end and conventional pipeline baselines, which are 0.83\% and 1.94\%, respectively.
+Furthermore, ALLM4ADD maintains strong performance when data is scarce.
+Specifically, under the $ASV@1/16$ setting, $ALLM4ADD^\triangle$ still achieves an EER of 2.45\% and an accuracy of 98.52\%.
+These results demonstrate the superiority of our ALLM4ADD for the ADD task. \item As the training data decreases from $ASV@full$ to $ASV@1/16$, the performance drop of ALLM4ADD is more moderate compared to that observed with end-to-end and conventional pipeline baselines.
+For example, $ALLM4ADD^\star$ observes an EER increase from 1.30\% to 3.13\%, and $ALLM4ADD^\triangle$ from 0.41\% to 2.45\%, whereas the AASIST model suffers a substantial increase in EER from 0.83\% to 5.54\%.
 We attribute this phenomenon to the ALLM's ability to learn and apply transferable skills from limited data. \item Training the audio encoder can often lead to improved performance.
-When averaged across $ASV@full$, $ASV@1/4$, $ASV@1/8$, and $ASV@1/16$ settings, the EER of $\mathcal{A}LLM4ADD^\triangle$ is 0.81\% lower than that of $\mathcal{A}LLM4ADD^\star$.
+When averaged across $ASV@full$, $ASV@1/4$, $ASV@1/8$, and $ASV@1/16$ settings, the EER of $ALLM4ADD^\triangle$ is 0.81\% lower than that of $ALLM4ADD^\star$.
 We speculate that this improvement stems from the encoder's trainability, allowing it to extract more information relevant to audio authenticity. \item We observe that some models, such as the AASIST model trained under $ASV@full$, exhibit a low EER value at 0.83\%, yet its accuracy remains relatively low at only 95.18\%.
 We suggest that research in fake audio detection should consider multiple evaluation metrics to ensure a comprehensive evaluation. \end{itemize}